DX View

 UNUN and antenna.
 Very little reflected

-either radiated as RF or as heat in the antenna
+is either radiated as RF or as heat in the

-system.
-So far it appears to be radiating
+antenna system.
+So far it appears to be

-RF far more than heat, as I increased my
+radiating RF far more than heat, as I

 Switch common through NI4L